biocsuwb/GlioMRInter/README.md

 - MRI image data.

 The preprocessing of molecular data involved standard steps, namely, the log2 transformation of data was performed and the features with zero and near-zero (1%) variance across patients were removed.
 The data from disparate sources were consolided and merged by the ID patients.
 For testing purposes, the number of molecular markers was limited to 2000 DEGs ranked by the highest difference in the gene expression level between tumor and normal tissues ([exampleData_TCGA_LUAD_2000.csv](https://github.com/biocsuwb/EnsembleFS-package/tree/main/data)).

-## Example 1 - Construct the individual predictive model from molecular data

 ### Load omics data
 ```r